How to create a killer lead generation programme

 Lessons from Love Island – How to create a killer lead generation programme

 Lead generation programmes should be a key part of your marketing toolkit.
 It’s the next step on from your acquisition process.
-You’ve spent all that hard cash on PPC, coupled with blood, sweat and tears on social media to get people to show some real interest and share their email address.
+You’ve spent all that hard cash on social ads and PPC, coupled with blood, sweat and tears on social media to get people to show some real interest and share their email address.
 You now need something to make sure you get the maximum return from those people, that’s where Lead Generation programmes come in.
 Giving your business a process that to maximise the number of people that signs up to a paying customer.

 How good is your ‘lead conversion’ game